-- In September 2017 ten asylum seeking or refugee students will access undergradate and postgraduate programmes through Sanctuary Scholarships, working with the Helena Kennedy Foundation Article 26 project.
-This brings our total number of scholarships awarded under this initiative to 18.
+- As of 2018/19 we have 19 asylum seeking or refugee students accessing undergraduate and postgraduate programmes through Sanctuary Scholarships, working with the Helena Kennedy Foundation Article 26 project. & of these are new to the university this academic year.

-New article by Mel Cooper and William Lee Mitchell discussing the potential role of higher education institutions in offering a measure of sanctuary to those caught up in the ever-deepening refugee crisis.
+Dr Mel Cooper and William Lee Mitchell discuss the potential role of higher education institutions in offering a measure of sanctuary to those caught up in the ever-deepening refugee crisis.

 - We have developed and launched a bespoke e-module to help University staff understand Sanctuary as it relates to the University and their work.